 The goal of the School Leadership Programme is to develop a diverse range of empowered young women with an in-depth understanding of leadership.
 The programme creates individuals with an appreciation of what leadership means to them and what kind of leader they are or would like to be.
 Finally, when students leave Chilton they understand how to lead and how to contribute as part of a team.
 They are equipped with the skills and the tools to make their impact on the world.

-Opportunities to attend locally run leadership programmes are a feature of the programme.
+Opportunities to attend locally run leadership programmes are a feature of the programme

 In Year 13 there are unique challenges faced by not only the School Council but the entire year group.
 The purpose of the leadership programme at this stage is to prepare these students for these challenges.
 The year begins with a full day leadership programme focusing on the acceleration of leadership awareness and developing a personal philosophy for leadership.
 This theme is re-addressed later in the first Term and provides the backdrop for all programmes supporting Year 13 to unveil their leadership potential.
-Each member of the Year 13 cohort identifies a Council committee that they will support.
+Not every girl is a leader and some are valued supporters of leadership.
+Everyone’s role is recognised.

 Outside of School Council, Secondary students have the opportunity to take on or be appointed to such roles as: School Patrol Captain, Library Captain, Civil Defence Captain, Choral Captain, Orchestra Leader, Kapa Haka Captain, Captain of Sports Teams, Members of the Ball Committee.

 Alongside of in-school activities re leadership, girls attend a number of leadership days where many school take part.
 The Year 13 students also have a series of in-school lectures where they meet capable women from all walks of life and these are an inspiration to all.